 The following selected unaudited pro forma consolidated results of operations are presented as if the HemaCare acquisition had occurred as of the beginning of the period immediately preceding the period of acquisition, which is December 30, 2018, after giving effect to certain adjustments.
 For fiscal year 2020, these adjustments included additional amortization of intangible assets and depreciation of fixed assets of \$1.2 million, elimination of intercompany activity and other one-time costs, and the tax impacts of these adjustments.
-For fiscal year 2019, these adjustments included additional amortization of fixed assets of \$12.8 million, additional interest expense on borrowings of \$10.8 million, elimination of intercompany activity and other one-time costs, and the tax impacts of these adjustments.
+For fiscal year 2019, these adjustments included additional amortization of intangible assets and depreciation of fixed assets of \$12.8 million, additional interest expense on borrowings of \$10.8 million, elimination of intercompany activity and other one-time costs, and the tax impacts of these adjustments.

 Fiscal Year

-2020 2019
+2019

-(in thousands)
+)

-(unaudited)
+(unau ıdited)

 Revenue \$ 2,923,951 \$ 2,661,565

 Net income attributable to common shareholders 368,800 245,423